anthonysterling/anthonysterling.github.com/_posts/2015-10-14-use-jq-to-get-the-external-ip-of-kubernetes-nodes.md

 ---
 layout: post
-title: Use JQ to get the external IP of Kubernetes Nodes
+title: Use jq to get the external IP of Kubernetes Nodes
 date: 2015-10-14
 ---